 The right shape and style for you will depend on your own personal tastes and also practical considerations such as the size and shape of your bathroom.
 You can customise your bath further by choosing taps, feet and other bathroom accessories that reflect your own personality and tastes.

 Most bathtubs have feet that elevate them above the floor, helping to reduce the risk of damp and mildew.
-On panelled baths these are out of sight and are usually plain and purely functional.
+On panelled baths, these are out of sight and are usually plain and purely functional, with height adjustments for uneven floors.
 If you opt for a free-standing bath you can make them more decorative.
 This doesn't mean they have to be overly ostentatious or ornate if that does not suit your personality.